MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/AboutDialog.md

 [[gtk_] about_dialog_] set_wrap_license
 ---------------------------------------

-Sets whether the license text in *about* is automatically wrapped.
+Sets whether the license text in this about dialog is automatically wrapped.

     method gtk_about_dialog_set_wrap_license ( Int $wrap_license )